 - Antennae: Ants’ are bent at a 45-degree angle and have a segmented design; termites’ resemble beads or balls.

 - Wings: Perhaps the clearest cue, termites often have wings that are longer than the body itself, overlapped and uniform in size.
 On the other hand, ant wings vary in length.
 The hind wings are typically smaller than the larger forewings.

 Seasonal conditions trigger both of these insect groups to seek out wood, particularly for its warmth and moisture.
 While both species cause damage, the type and degree are not the same.

 In general, because wood has no nutritional value for carpenter ants, they make nests out of it and create tunnels in the process.
 On the flip side, termites consume the cellulose.
-Look for the following:
+It may be time for termite or carpenter ant control if you notice any of the following: